WZFT: Smooth Jazz 104.3/Channel 104.3

-On September 5, 2003, at 10 a.m., the station flipped to Smooth Jazz as WSMJ.
+On September 5, 2003, at 10 am, the station flipped to smooth jazz as WSMJ.
 During WSMJ's (near) five-year run, it was nominated by the Radio & Records Industry for "Smooth Jazz Station of the Year" in 2005, as well as, one nomination and one win for "Program Director of the Year" in 2005 and 2007.

-On May 23, 2008, at 9 a.m., after playing Neither One of Us (Wants to Be the First to Say Goodbye) by Gladys Knight & the Pips, the station began stunting with Christmas music.
-At Noon the same day, the station launched into a 1990s-intensive modern rock format similar to other Clear Channel modern rockers in Grand Rapids, Michigan, Philadelphia, and Hartford, Connecticut as Channel 104.3.
+On May 23, 2008, at 9 am, after playing "Neither One of Us (Wants to Be the First to Say Goodbye)" by Gladys Knight & the Pips, the station began stunting with Christmas music.
+At noon the same day, the station launched into a 1990s-intensive modern rock format similar to other Clear Channel modern rockers in Grand Rapids, Philadelphia, and Hartford, as Channel 104.3.
 The first (and ultimately, last) song on "Channel" was "No Way Back" by The Foo Fighters.
 On May 29, 2008, the station changed its call letters to WCHH.
-The WCHH call letters were last used in 2003 by an Urban Contemporary station in Charlotte, North Carolina.

-In January 2009, the transmitter was moved from northeast of the city to Television Hill near downtown, with hopes of improving signal coverage in the Howard and Anne Arundel County suburbs.
+In January 2009, the transmitter was moved from northeast of the city to Television Hill near downtown, with hopes of improving signal coverage in the Howard County and Anne Arundel County suburbs.

 Z104.3

-At 10 a.m. on November 4, 2009, the station briefly stunted again, this time with R&B music as "Charm 104.3", before officially flipping to Top 40 at Noon as "Z104.3".
-The first song played on "Z" was 3 by Britney Spears.
+At 10 am on November 4, 2009, the station briefly stunted again, this time with R&B music as "Charm 104.3" (Mario Winans's "I Don't Wanna Know" was the first song played as part of the stunt), before officially flipping to contemporary hit radio at noon (the last song played as part of the stunt was Ja Rule & Ashanti's "Always on Time") as "Z104.3".
+The first song played on "Z" was "3" by Britney Spears.
 The station changed calls to WZFT on November 20, 2009.
-The debut of "Z104.3" marked the first time that Baltimore had a Top 40 station since 2001, when WXYV flipped to mainstream urban, and also brought the CHR format back to 104.3 FM after a 17 year absence.
-Hot AC-formatted WWMX-FM, a former sister station now owned by Entercom, had been leaning towards a Mainstream Top 40 direction beginning the preceding year to try and fill that void.
+The debut of "Z104.3" marked the first time that Baltimore had a Top 40 station since 2001, when WXYV flipped to mainstream urban, and also brought the CHR format back to 104.3 FM after a 17-year absence.
+Hot AC-formatted WWMX, a former sister station now owned by Entercom, had been leaning towards a mainstream Top 40 direction beginning the preceding year to try and fill that void.
 On July 1, 2014, WZFT updated its logo, mirroring a logo similar to sister station WHTZ in New York.

 HD Radio

 On June 26, 2019, WZFT-HD2 flipped to iHeart's "Pride Radio" format of Top 40/Dance music targeting the LGBTQ community.
-Previously, the HD2 subchannel carried hip-hop music as "The Beat", urban AC music from iHeart's "All My Jams" channel, and alternative rock as "Alt 104.3".
+Previously, the HD2 subchannel carried hip-hop music as "The Beat", urban adult contemporary music from iHeart's "All My Jams" channel, and alternative rock as "Alt 104.3".